Kinto/kinto/docs/index.rst

 ..
-Reading List documentation master file, created by sphinx-quickstart on Mon Feb  2 15:08:06 2015.
+Kinto documentation master file, created by sphinx-quickstart on Mon Feb  2 15:08:06 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.